-Insulin’s primary role is to allow nutrients in the bloodstream to enter body tissues.
-Insulin causes the body’s fuel sources to be stored and it promotes glycogen formation, muscle formation, and storage of fat.
-Even in healthy people, an abnormality in insulin secretions stemming from poor eating habits and lack of exercise can cause serious metabolic disorders.
-For example, prolonged poor eating habits can result in type 2 diabetes accompanied by obesity or, at the other end of the spectrum, hypoglycemia.
+Insulin primarily functions to allow nutrients in the bloodstream to enter body tissues and enables the storing of the body’s fuel sources.
+It promotes glycogen formation, muscle tissue development, and storage of fat.
+Even in healthy individuals, any abnormality in insulin secretions stemming from poor eating habits and/or lack of exercise can lead to serious metabolic disorders.
+Years of inappropriate food choices/portion sizes can result in the development of type 2 diabetes, which medical professionals often see accompanied by obesity or, at the other end of the spectrum, hypoglycemia.

-For weight training purposes (and in the interest of general health), having a 6-hour-fasted blood sugar test performed can help ensure that a person’s insulin secretions are in good shape.
-For reference, the normal range for fasted blood sugar is between 70 and 110 mg/dl.
+For weight training purposes (and in the interest of general health), undergoing a 6-hour-fasted blood sugar test performed can reveal whether one’s insulin secretions fall within a safe category.
+As a point of reference, the normal range for fasted blood sugar lies between 70 and 110 mg/dl.

-The bloodstream’s storage capacity for glucose is about 80 calories.
-When recently ingested glucose raises the blood sugar level in excess of this capacity, the pancreas releases insulin into the bloodstream to transport the excess glucose to body tissues.
-This excess amount of glucose is said to be insulin-carried.
-Insulin must be present for the uptake of glucose most all of the body’s tissues, with the exception of the brain and the liver.
-The cells in these organs obtain their glucose from another non-insulin dependent transporter.
+The bloodstream’s storage capacity for glucose caps out at approximately 80 calories (the equivalent of 20 grams of sugar).
+When recently ingested glucose raises the blood sugar level in excess of this quantity, the pancreas releases insulin into the bloodstream to transport the excess glucose to bodily tissues.
+We refer to this excess amount of glucose as “insulin-carried”; it must be present for the uptake of glucose by most of the body’s tissues, with the exception of the brain and the liver.
+The cells in these organs obtain their glucose from another non-insulin-dependent transporter.

-If there is still more insulin-carried blood glucose after the liver and muscle tissue have taken in all they can, the excess will be rapidly stored in extra-muscular fat cells.
-It is important to note that muscle tissues take up insulin-carried glucose very gradually in contrast to fat cells, which take up this form of glucose very quickly.
+If too much insulin-carried blood glucose remains present after the liver and muscle tissue have taken their maximum capacity, the excess gets stored in extra-muscular fat cells.
+Interestingly, muscle tissues take up insulin-carried glucose very gradually, in contrast to fat cells, which absorb and store this form of glucose very quickly.

 Insulin & Amino Acids